 07 Apr 18

-After the great success of the inaugural Sark Triathlon in 2016, we’re back for the second edition.
+After the great success of the inaugural Sark Triathlon in 2016, the follow up in 2017 we’re now back for the third edition, in April 2018.
 The unique Isle of Sark is the perfect location for a fun off-road triathlon.
 Stunning scenery, friendly locals, and no cars!
-The 2017 edition has been kindly sponsored by ‘Mr Hesters’, and each competitor will receive a unique finisher's t-shirt.
+The 2018 edition has once again been kindly sponsored by ‘Mr Hesters’, and each competitor will receive a unique finisher's t-shirt.
 In this document you’ll find information about the race, how to get to Sark and where to stay.
-The Guernsey Triathlon Club LBG cannot wait to welcome you to the ‘Mr Hesters Sark Triathlon 2017’.
+The Guernsey Triathlon Club LBG cannot wait to welcome you to the ‘Mr Hesters Sark Triathlon 2018’.

 Race Co-ordinator - Sam de Kooker

 Please contact Isle of Sark Shipping directly on 01481 724059 to book your discounted travel.

 Our primary sponsors - Mr Hesters, are offer a variety of great accomadation.